hamogu/doc/source/examples/background/background.rst

-   The background count rate can vary within minutes in so-called flares (`example for a background lightcurve <http://cxc.harvard.edu/proposer/POG/html/chap6.html#tth_sEc6.16.3>`_), and even the quiescent background level changes over time. so both methods only give a prediction of a *typical* background.
-The actual background might turn out to be higher.
+   The background count rate can vary within minutes in so-called flares (`example for a background lightcurve <http://cxc.harvard.edu/proposer/POG/html/chap6.html#tth_sEc6.16.3>`_), and even the quiescent background level changes over time.
+   Thus, the simulation can only give a prediction of a *typical* background.
+The actual background might turn out to be higher or lower.

 .. warning:: Sky background depends on Ra, Dec!